2007

 The roughly ten-hectare site is divided following strategies of the curious opportunist: First, occupy the site’s characteristic hotspots.
 With upper and lower limit for occupancy set, the distances between the occupied hotspots emerge naturally.
 Plot lines are not drawn a priori but emerge over time demarcating the median between the neighbouring occupied points.

 Like the city in the past, the countryside is becoming the new catalyst for change.
-A much less straightforward change, a convulsion of nausea and nostalgia.
-But while the movement to the city left everything behind and sought the new in the city, the movement to the countryside keeps its comfortable contact with the city ready on call, made possible by technology and speed.
+But while the movement to the city left everything behind and sought the new in the city, the movement to the countryside keeps its convenient contact with the city ready on call, made possible by the speed of technology.

 FB, 2007